NerminSMaddouri/raspi-camera-config/README.md

 # raspi-camera-config
-Diffrent way to config the camera on raspberry pi
+Diffrent ways to config the camera on raspberry pi